Red Sox vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have covered the spread in all of their previous 10 games (one of those games had a spread.
+- The Red Sox have covered the runline in the one of their previous 10 games that had a set spread.

 Red Sox Betting Records & Stats

-- So far this season, Boston and its opponents have hit the over in 47 of its 91 games with a total.
+- Boston and its opponents have gone over the total this season in 48 of its 92 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!